What to do when someone dies

 One of the first things you need to do when someone dies is arrange their funeral.
 This is a big expense, so you’ll need to think about if you can afford it without putting yourself in a tricky situation.

-If you’re struggling, there are some other ways you could cover the cost, such as a funeral plan or insurance.
-Check the paperwork of the person who's died to see if they paid for their funeral in advance.
+- Is there a funeral plan or insurance? - check the paperwork of the person who's died to see if they paid for their funeral in advance.

 Understanding what else needs to be done

-On top of paying for a funeral, there are many other things that need to be done after someone dies.
-These organisations all have useful explanations about the steps to take:
+There are lots of things that need to be done after someone dies.
+The organisations below all have useful explanations about the steps to take:

 Bereavement benefits